 Lattice QCD calculations provide an ab-initio access to particle scattering subject to the strong interaction.
 Calculations of two-hadron states are performed in a small cubic volume with periodic boundary conditions and they are connected analytically to infinite-volume scattering amplitudes via mapping established in Refs.
 [1-3].
-In this context, pion-pion scattering has been a prime subject for lattice QCD calculations, in isospin I = 2 [4-21], I = 1 [22-37], and I = 0 [38-42].
+In this context, pion-pion scattering has been a prime subject for lattice QCD calculations, in isospin I=2 [4-21], I=1 [22-37], and I=0 [38-42].

 Since most lattice QCD calculations are carried out, for technical reasons, using quark masses heavier than the physical ones, extrapolation of lattice QCD results to the physical point requires a model for energy and pion mass dependence.
-Chiral perturbation theory (ChPT) allows for the controlled expansion of the $\pi\pi$ scattering amplitude in quark masses and meson momenta.
-The ChPT expansion is valid only in the nonresonant region around the threshold.
-Resonances such as $\rho(770)$ and $f_0(500)$ (or " σ "), but also maximmai@gwu.edu †chrisculver@email.gwu.edu aalexan@gwu.edu &doring@gwu.edu fxlee@gwu.edu

-Published by the American Physical Society under the terms of the Creative Commons Attribution 4.0 International license.
-Further distribution of this work must maintain attribution to the author(s) and the published article's title, journal citation, and DOI.
-Funded by SCOAP3. the high energy behavior of the scattering amplitudes, require a nonperturbative treatment, usually guided by imposing constraints from analyticity and two-body unitarity.
-The inverse amplitude method (IAM) [43-48] provides a well-established framework in this sense.
-It is unitary and matches the chiral pion-pion amplitude [49,50] up to the next-to-leading order (NLO).
+Chiral Perturbation Theory (ChPT) allows for the controlled expansion of the $\pi\pi$ scattering amplitude in quark masses and meson momenta.
+The ChPT expansion is valid only in the non-resonant region around the threshold.
+Resonances such as $\rho(770)$ and $f_0(500)$ (or ' σ '), but also the high energy behavior of the scattering amplitudes, require a non-perturbative treatment, usually guided by imposing constraints from analyticity and two-body unitarity.
+The inverse amplitude method (IAM) [43-46] provides a well-established framework in this sense.
+It is unitary and matches the chiral pion-pion amplitude [47, 48] up to the next-to-leading order (NLO).

-The IAM describes different isospin channels within the same approach; the fit parameters in form of low-energy constants, pion masses, and pion decay constants enter different channels and connect them.
-Here, for the first time we apply this method to lattice QCD data in different isospin channels determined from the same ensembles [27,40,51], thus minimizing the effect of data inconsistencies.
+The IAM describes different isospin channels within the same approach; the fit parameters in form of lowenergy constants, pion masses, and pion decay constants enter different channels and connect them.
+Here, for the first time we apply this method to lattice QCD data in different isospin channels determined from the same ensembles [27, 40, 49], thus minimizing the effect of data inconsistencies.

-In comparison to previous studies in which the IAM was applied [52-55] we allow here the pion mass and decay constant to vary and include their full correlations with the two-hadron energy levels (ELs) in the fit; for the isospin I = 2 channel alone, this was recently achieved in Ref.
-[51].
+In comparison to previous studies in which the IAM was applied [50-53] we allow here the pion mass and decay constant to vary and include their full correlations with the two-hadron energy levels (ELs) in the fit; for the isospin I=2 channel alone, this was recently achieved in Ref.
+[49].
 In addition, the correlations of ELs between different isospin channels are taken into account, for the first time.
 We work in lattice units throughout the paper up to the last step, when evaluating the amplitude at the physical pion mass, which involves a scale setting.

 The global fit allows one to address issues that remained unresolved in previous studies.
-For example, using SU(3) unitarized ChPT with contact terms [56], which can only be approximately matched to NLO SU(3) CHPT, it was found that data from $N_f = 2$ lattice QCD calculations by different groups [24-27] extrapolate to consistently low physical ρ masses [54] [see Refs.
-[57-60] for more recent one-loop SU(3) versions].
+For example, using SU(3) unitarized ChPT with contact terms [54], which can only be approximately matched to NLO SU(3) CHPT, it was found that data from $N_f = 2$ lattice QCD calculations by different groups [24-27] extrapolate to consistently low physical ρ masses [52] (see Refs.
+[55-58] for more recent one-loop SU(3) versions).
 Within the model, the $K\bar{K}$ channel could explain the discrepancy, but also missing higher orders in the model could be responsible, or systematic effects on the side of lattice QCD calculations: Small volumes could induce large exponential corrections that cannot be systematically represented in models for the scattering region.
 Scale setting can be another source of discrepancy in lattice QCD data.
 See also Ref.
-[52] for a corresponding analysis of $N_f = 2 + 1$ lattice QCD calculations.
+[50] for a corresponding analysis of $N_f = 2 + 1$ lattice QCD calculations.
 Here, we have the opportunity to analyze different isospin channels at the same time with a model that matches to NLO two-flavor ChPT.
-This will allow us to avoid some of the potential pitfalls at least for the results computed by the GW lattice QCD group [27,40,51].
+This will allow us to avoid some of the potential pitfalls at least for the results computed by the GW lattice QCD group [27, 40, 49].